Navigation

 For the electrics, I used a Hopkins 48935 converter to convert the 5-wire (ground, left, right, tail, and brake) setup on the BMW to the 4-wire (left/brake, right/brake, tail, and ground) arrangement used on the trailer.
 I tied into the subframe wiring harness using Posi-tap connectors from Posi-Lock.
 These connectors are a pleasure to use.
 The Hopkins converter comes with a 48" extension, which I sheathed in some split tubing and routed back on the subframe, then down the right vertical support.
 It terminates at a Hopkins 48595 mounting bracket hidden under the ball mounting platform.
 I'm pretty proud of the clean overall exterior look.

-The trailer uses LED lighting and I replaced the bike's stock incandescent tail light with an LED unit model 1157-R19W6 from SuperbrightLEDs.
+On the trailer I swapped the stock incandescent lighting with LEDs.
+I replaced the bike's stock incandescent tail light with an LED unit model 1157-R19W6 from SuperbrightLEDs.
 I believe that using LEDs in both applications will keep the net electric current draw well within the motorcycle's capacity.
+Not shown in the picture is a mud flap I added.

 Trailer

 A number of reviews of this trailer suggest lengthening the tongue for added stability in motorcycle applications.
-I may still do that.
+I have found no reason to do so.

 Overall impressions